 This is a unique routine page because it kind of includes all the routines she follows.

 I think it’s kind of cool that she also added here something that she needs to do weekly or monthly – pretty useful since this spread is already something she will be referencing pretty often.

 Quarantine routine – definitely something we should have.
 The pandemic absolutely put everything upside down.

 Also must mention how I’m so in love with this handwriting.
 And I really like that the tasks are divided by time of day vs exact time – always appreciate the flexibility.
 You never know when life can happen and disturb your routine completely.

 A lovely spread and I really like the bright and happy colors used for it.

-I feel like the tasks are color-coded here but I can’t really figure it out.
-It’s not my place to do it any3ays, as long as Cat knows what they mean that’s all she needs for her journal.
+I feel like the tasks are color-coded here, but I can’t really figure it out.
+It’s not my place to do it any day, as long as Cat knows what they mean that’s all she needs for her journal.

 Also must give prompts for having am hours on one side and pm hours on the other – it helped to save up so much space.